OccupyWallStreet/nycga2/wp-content/plugins/wangguard/readme.txt

 * Added a new dashboard box which shows the last 7 days activity.
 * BuddyPress only, when clicking on "Load more" in the latest activity screen, report buttons now works as expected.
 * BuddyPress only, you can now report users from the view post comments screen.
-* Minor tweaks and bug fixing
+* Minor tweaks and bug fixing.

 = 1.1.6 - 15 Aug 2011 =
 * Fixed minor issues involving the URL for some links to the Configuration screen.